 The program is freely available to all market traders.
-Melbourne City Council has committed at least $8 million to fund the Trader Connect program to support traders throughout the renewal program.
+Melbourne City Council has committed at least $8 million to fund the Trader Support program to assist traders throughout the renewal program.

-All market lease and licence holders that operate in the market can access the Trader Connect program.
+All market lease and licence holders that operate in the market can access the Trader Support program.

 Who are the Business Mentors?